Seán O'Brien (rugby union, born 2000)

-Seán O'Brien (born 31 July 2000) is an American born Irish rugby union player, currently playing for Pro14 and European Rugby Champions Cup side Leinster.
-His preferred position is flanker.
+Seán O'Brien (born 31 July 2000) is an American born Irish rugby union player, currently playing for Pro14 and European Rugby Champions Cup side Connacht.
+His preferred position is flanker. and Number 8.

+Although born in Pittsburgh, Sean returned to Dublin before the age of 1, and played his junior rugby at Greystones Rugby Club in Wicklow before winning a JCT and SCT medal with Blackrock College.

+Sean was part of the Leinster academy from 2020 to 2023 when he was then offered a professional contract with Connacht Rugby.